 - William Cobbett was born in nearby Farnham to a farming family.
 He campaigned for better living conditions for rural families and undertook most of his research on horse rides as described in his book ‘Rural Rides’.

-The trial was created by a partnereship between Hampshire County Council and East Hampshire District Council.
+The trail was created by a partnership between Hampshire County Council and East Hampshire District Council.
 As a result they have produced and excellent webpage called The Writers Way

 If you do not wish to do the trail in one go, it has been conveniently split into two walks and the pdf’s can be downloaded here:

 I decided to do the trail in one go and chose the hottest late August Bank Holiday on record!
 Fortunately, there are pubs and stores at Chawton, Alton and Selborne so there is plenty of opportunity for a drink and something to eat.